Egyptian Cavalry Corps

 The Egyptian Cavalry Corps was the mounted corps of the Egyptian Army.

 Establishment

 Muhammad Ali of Egypt and the Sudan created a strong standing army with modern weaponry, tactics and training.
 Some historians argue that Ali was fond of the Napoleonic method of military management, and the additions and new establishments to the Egyptian military were inspired by the French military itself.
 As Ali's army returned from the Greek War of Independence, his son and the commander of the army, Ibrahim Pasha, suggested the creation of an Egyptian Cavalry Corps.
 The corps was established in 1828 and a school was founded in Giza to train cavalry officers.

-In 1839, the Cavalry Corps had 15 regiments (8 of which are cuirassiers) scattered all over Egypt.
+In 1839, the Cavalry Corps had 15 regiments (8 of which were cuirassiers) scattered all over Egypt.